techidaily/site-extra-information/source/_posts/boost-engagement-changing-numbers-effectively-on-tiktok.md

 There are various scenarios where you may need to **change your phone number on TikTok**.
 If you are a beginner in using the TikTok app and want to add a new number, this article can help you.
 We have highlighted easy steps through which you can change your phone number on TikTok.
 Moreover, we have also introduced the Filmora app for mobile users to edit their TikTok videos flawlessly.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Conclusion

 There are various scenarios where you may need to **change your phone number on TikTok**.
 If you are a beginner in using the TikTok app and want to add a new number, this article can help you.
 We have highlighted easy steps through which you can change your phone number on TikTok.
 Moreover, we have also introduced the Filmora app for mobile users to edit their TikTok videos flawlessly.